CU-SRL/CUSRL_Avionics/README.md

 # CUSRL_Avionics

-This is the repository for the Avionics team of the [Sounding Rocket Laboratory](https://www.colorado.edu/studentgroups/cobra/ "CU Sounding Rocket Laboratory Website") at the University of Colorado, Boulder.
+This is the OLD repository for the Avionics team of the [Sounding Rocket Laboratory](https://www.colorado.edu/studentgroups/cobra/ "CU Sounding Rocket Laboratory Website") at the University of Colorado, Boulder.
+Use the new repository for Flight Software, [SRL_CFS](https://github.com/CU-SRL/SRL_cFS)

 ## Team Members